 Even if you don’t like bluegrass guitar, it provides an amazing workout for your picking hand as well as some pretty amazing-sounding tunes to learn.
 As the name of this course suggests, ‘Red Haired Boy on Guitar – Learn the Bluegrass Fiddle Tune’, you’ll be learning the aforementioned bluegrass fiddle tune for guitar in a step-by-step fashion with bluegrass guitarist Sandi Millar.
 This is great value as the techniques you learn for one bluegrass tune can be applied to many others, as well as getting you into the art of crosspicking as we looked at in this article.
 Check out the course here.

 Last but by no means least is, ‘15 Essential Blues Guitar Licks’, which you might think is just a bunch of licks you could learn anywhere on the internet, but is actually a great stand-alone blues course that gives intermediate to advanced players insight into the nuances of blues soloing through various licks played over a 12-bar blues.
 What makes this a great course for intermediate and up players is the focus on licks that really highlight the chord changes, which is the very thing that will take your blues soloing to the next level.
 Check the course out here.

-All the above courses are completely free to take (no BS), all you need do is follow the links, create an account with your email address and sign up for the free course!
+Most of the above courses are completely free to take (no BS), all you need do is follow the links, create an account with your email address and sign up for the free course!